whoisdsmith/VAULTSIDIAN/HOME-MTHRFCKR/NOTES/lifegraph-a-knowledge-graph-for-lifelogs.md

 #### manifold interrelations with itself as well as external information.
 Representing this data in such a way

-#### that these rich relations as well as all the different sources can be leveraged is a non-trivial undertaking.
+#### that these rich relations as well as all the different sources can be leveraged is a non-trivial undertaking

 #### In this paper, we present the first iteration of LifeGraph, a Knowledge Graph for lifelogging data.
 Life-